 Is God Calling You?

 How Do You Know When God is Calling You?

 By the grace of God and the virtue of our baptism, we all have a vocation.
 We are all called to live a life of holiness and service.
 The challenge is to figure out and understand how God wants us to live out that call.

 .
 Should I remain single?

 VOCATIONIST FATHERS can help you discover if becoming a Catholic priest is the right choice for you and your faith.
-We are here to guide you on discerning God’s plan for your life, as you begin this exciting spiritual journey and explore the options open to you.
+We are here to guide you in discerning God’s plan for your life, as you begin this exciting spiritual journey and explore the options open to you.
 If you decide this is your call, we will help you to become a Catholic priest.

 Society of Divine Vocations

 Blessed Father Justin said,“A Vocationary is a religious house where, in a spirit of prayer and study, we educate and guide – free of charge – candidates who wish to dedicate themselves to a life of service to the Lord, but who are not oriented yet towards diocesan priesthood or religious congregations.”

-Prayer for the Canonization of BLESSED JUSTIN RUSSOLILLOO most Holy Trinity, Father, Son and Holy Spirit, for the well being of the Church you blessed with extraordinary gifts, Blessed Justin Mary of the Holy Trinity Russollilo and you made him a pious and zealous priest, an apostle of divine vocations and a fervent promoter of your glory, love and will for universal sanctification and for the divine union of all people, grant us the grace of experiencing the power of his intercession while imitating his devotion, humility, patience, zeal and kindness.
+Prayer for the Canonization of BLESSED JUSTIN RUSSOLILLOO most Holy Trinity, Father, Son and Holy Spirit, for the well being of the Church you blessed with extraordinary gifts, Blessed Justin Mary of the Holy Trinity Russolillo and you made him a pious and zealous priest, an apostle of divine vocations and a fervent promoter of your glory, love and will for universal sanctification and for the divine union of all people, grant us the grace of experiencing the power of his intercession while imitating his devotion, humility, patience, zeal, and kindness.